kollklienstuber/460/weeks/week_8/blog8.md

 4: select the code first from database option
 5: next it will ask "which data connection should your application use and for this I want to click new connection"
 6: in the new window i want to select the data source as a database file and then select the database file name to be my .mdf database I created for the project.
-7: use windows authenitfication and test connection and then connect.
+7: use windows authentication and test connection and then connect.
 8: on the next page I want to save the connection string as what it defaults to.
-9: select all the tables to be generated, plurilize the names for readability sake and click finish
+9: select all the tables to be generated, pluralize the names for readability sake and click finish

 If all goes well then the models are now created automatically in the project.
-However we still need to add restrictions to certain peices of data like not letting an artists birthday be a date in the future.
+However we still need to add restrictions to certain pieces of data like not letting an artist’s birthday be a date in the future.

 ## working with models